-- The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: a subject has the requested type of access to a protected resource, if the resource is protected by RACF and - a) if access is allowed by global access checking (Note: does not apply for user with the RESTRICTED attribute; does not apply to checks performed by RACROUTE REQUEST=FASTAUTH) - or, if a) did not grant access, - b) if the resource is a tape or DASD data set and the high-level qualifier of the data set name is identical to the user ID if b) did not grant access,

-- c) if the requested type of access is allowed by an access control list (ACL) entry for this particular user (Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) if c) neither granted nor denied access then continue with d) Otherwise, if c) denied access, continue with g), - d) if the requested type of access is allowed by an ACL entry for the group the user belongs to.
+- FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: a subject has the requested type of access to a protected resource, if the resource is protected by RACF and - a) if access is allowed by global access checking (Note: does not apply for user with the RESTRICTED attribute; does not apply to checks performed by RACROUTE REQUEST=FASTAUTH) - or, if a) is not true, - b) (in Labeled Security Mode) if the access is not denied by the mandatory access control - if a) did not grant access, and b) did not deny access, - c) if the resource is a tape or DASD data set and the high-level qualifier of the data set name is identical to the user ID if c) did not grant access, - d) if the requested type of access is allowed by an access control list (ACL) td for this particular user (Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) if d) neither granted nor denied access then continue with e) Otherwise, if d) denied access, continue with h), e) if the requested type of access is allowed by an ACL entry for the group the user belongs to.
 If list-of-groups processing is not in effect, this rule is evaluated only for the current connect group.
 Otherwise, this rule is evaluated for all groups to which the user is connected.
-(Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) if no entries in d) granted access, and no entries in d) denied access, then continue with e).
-Otherwise, if at least one entry in d) denied access, then continue with q), - e) if the user does not have the RESTRICTED attribute and the requested type of access is granted by the universal access authority (UACC) in the profile protecting the resource or granted by an ACL with ID()(Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) - if e) did not grant access, - f) if the user has the OPERATIONS role or the group-OPERATIONS role (for a group to which the user is connected and the resource is within the group's scope) and OPERATIONS access is allowed for the class if f) did not grant access, - g) if the user has an entry in the conditional access list for the profile that allows the requested type of access and the user meets the condition defined in this conditional access list entry (Note: for checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option, only conditional access list entries specifying WHEN(CRITERIA(SQLROLE...)) will apply) - or, if g) did not grant access, - h) if the user is a member of a group that has an entry in the conditional access list for the profile that allows the requested type of access and the user meets the condition defined in this conditional access list entry.
+(Note: does not apply to checks performed by RACROUTE

+REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) if no entries in e) granted access, and no entries in e) denied access, then continue with f).
+Otherwise, if at least one td in e) denied access, then continue with h),

+- f) if the user does not have the RESTRICTED attribute and the requested type of access is granted by the universal access authority (UACC) in the profile protecting the resource or granted by an ACL with ID(\)(Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) - if f) did not grant access, - g) if the user has the OPERATIONS role or the group-OPERATIONS role (for a group to which the user is connected and the resource is within the group's scope) and OPERATIONS access is allowed for the class - if g) did not grant access, - h) if the user has an td in the conditional access list for the profile that allows the requested type of access and the user meets the condition defined in this conditional access list td (Note: for checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option, only conditional access list entries specifying WHEN(CRITERIA(SQLROLE...)) will apply) - or, if h) did not grant access, - i) if the user is a member of a group that has an td in the conditional access list for the profile that allows the requested type of access and the user meets the condition defined in this conditional access list td.
 If list-of-groups processing is not in effect, this rule is evaluated only for the current connect group.
 Otherwise, this rule is evaluated for all groups to which the user is connected.
-(Note: for checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option, only conditional access list entries specifying WHEN(CRITERIA(SQLROLE...)) will apply)

-or, if h) did not grant access,
+(Note: for checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option, only conditional access list entries specifying WHEN(CRITERIA(SQLROLE...)) will apply) - or, if i) did not grant access,